17th Week of Pregnancy (Week 17)

 How can I involve my family or friends?

-When can the gender be identified?
+When can the sex be detected?

 Pushchair